The Financial Technology Law Review: India

 Digital advisory and asset management services

-The traditional mutual funds industry in India (discussed below in Section IV) is increasingly relying on fintech solutions for distributing its products, including online platforms to transact seamlessly.
+The traditional mutual funds industry in India (discussed in Section IV) is increasingly relying on fintech solutions for distributing its products, including online platforms to transact seamlessly.
 Further, many fintech start-ups are innovating in the financial advisory space through automated tools and algorithms for aiding in analytics and investment decisions (with reduced human intervention).
-Depending on the nature of services, investment advisers, asset management and mutual fund companies in India are required to comply with the securities regulations of the SEBI for investment advisers (IA Regulations) and mutual funds (MF Regulations), as amended from time to time, and which apply uniformly to both traditional and automated service models.
-The SEBI has been in a consultative process of proposing to introduce special requirements for automated tools used in investment advisory services, to make such tools subject to audit and inspection, and with the ultimate responsibility being that of the investment advisers using the tools.
+Depending on the nature of services, investment advisers and asset management and mutual fund companies in India are required to comply with the securities regulations of the SEBI for investment advisers (the IA Regulations) and mutual funds (the MF Regulations), as amended periodically, and that apply uniformly to both traditional and automated service models.
+In fact, SEBI has clarified that investment advisers using automated tools cannot electronically acquire consent from their customers while entering into investment advisory agreements, as mandated by the IA Regulations.
+The SEBI has been in a consultative process of proposing to introduce special requirements for automated tools used in investment advisory services, to make these tools subject to audit and inspection, and with the ultimate responsibility being that of the investment advisers using the tools.
 Further, depending on the level of automation and customisation in providing stock-specific recommendations, advice or research reports could fall within the regulatory ambit of the SEBI (Research Analysts) Regulations as well.

 Credit information services

 The business of providing credit information services is regulated in India under the Credit Information Companies (Regulations) Act, which provides a framework to facilitate efficient distribution of credit, including a registration requirement for such companies.